syngenta/acai-docs/examples/node/dynamodb/README.md

-# ALC ApiGateway DynamoDB Stream Example
+# ALC DynamoDB Stream Example
 A simple serverless app using the ALC library and dynamodb events

 ## Getting Started